Know These Classy Names Of Your Favorite Indian Food From The Foreign Lands

 via food is life

-The pakodas can be called potato filled fried momos. but initially, they are called deep fried fritters. mostly served with refreshments and starters, all over the world.
+The pakodas can be called potato-filled fried momos. but initially, they are called deep-fried fritters. mostly served with refreshments and starters, all over the world.

-Aalu Parantha
+Aloo Parantha

 via fitness secure